-- The weak pull-up device is automatically disabled if the pin is configured as an output but this register remains unchanged. - If MCLRE = 1, the weak pull-up on MCLR pin is always enabled and the corresponding WPU bit is not affected. - Refer to the "Pin Allocation Table" for details about pin availability per port.
+- The weak pull-up device is automatically disabled if the pin is configured as an output but this register remains unchanged. - If MCLRE = 1, the weak pull-up on MCLR pin is always enabled and the corresponding WPU bit is not affected. - Refer to 3.
+Pin Allocation Tables for details about pin availability per port.